 Dr White found the solution to her back problems with yoga.
 The movement helped the physical issues while mindfulness and stillness allowed her anxiety to be remedied.
 “It’s just letting all that energy of the day—all the anxiety and negativity—fall away,” says Dr White.
 “It’s your time to come back into yourself, meditate and just be mindful.”

 The improvement yoga has made in Dr White’s career and personal life inspired her to become a qualified yoga and meditation teacher.
-She has some good advice for those contemplating giving yoga a try.
+After carrying out some of her yoga teacher training in Goa, she has some good advice for those contemplating giving yoga a try.

 A friend was telling me the other day that they were in a car accident and had some shoulder pain because of it.
 Their insurance was messing them around with payouts.
 Maybe they need a new quote, Money Expert do some great quotes. click here to find out more.
 After the incident she told me that that yoga helped her a lot.